Skip to contents

 )

-# Extract matches
+# Extract all matches

 extract(data, "text", patterns)